plut/ConstructiveGeometry.jl/docs/src/meshing.md

 using CairoMakie
 png(name, s) = save(name*".png", Makie.plot(s));
 ```
+In the text terminal, objects are displayed as a CSG tree.
+To view them graphically, load a `Makie` back-end (e.g. `use GLMakie`)
+and call the `Makie.plot` command.

 Objects are converted to explicit meshes
 for display or export as STL or SVG files.